TroutSoftware/netsniffer/README.md

 ## Running integration tests

+NOTE: This information is out of date (quick fix: to build and run tests do a 'make test' from the root folder)

 The SH3 test runner is responsible for executing full module tests, usually against a recorded pcap.
 With a modern Go version, install the script: